 The Water Permit required fish surveys for the first 3 years after completion of the wetlands.
 The last of these was completed in 2021.
-Spring bird counts are ongoing.
-Table 7 documents the results of bird surveys, including the pre-build survey of 19 July 2018.
+Future fish surveys at Papatotara will be undertaken when fish surveys are undertaken at other Habitat Projects in the future.